310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endbubble %}

 {% bubble Kuro pastinjurednorsmile %}
 Haha, you were “a man”?
-You’ve got such a cute, boyish face[^9], I couldn’t tell.
+You’ve got such a cute face, I couldn’t tell.
 {% endbubble %}

 {% bubble Chiaki mgn %}